projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 enables memory virtualization and uses the EPT hugepage, these services need to be invoked by other units.

-Data Transfer between Different Address Spaces
+Data Transfer Between Different Address Spaces
 ==============================================

 In ACRN, different memory space management is used in the hypervisor,